 Every payment made in respect of any electoral expenses must, except when it is less than \$200 (inclusive of goods and services tax), be vouched by-

-- (a) a bill stating the particulars; and - (b) a receipt.
+- a. a bill stating the particulars; and - b. a receipt.

-111 Maximum amount of electoral expenses (refer to section 11 in this handbook)
+111 Maximum amount of electoral expenses (refer to page 20 in this handbook)

 112 Apportionment of electoral expenses